 1. SOME SIDE EFFECTS OF HEAD TRAUMA MAY LAST THE PATIENT’S ENTIRE LIFE.

 A variety of factors can affect a patient’s ability to heal from head trauma, including the nature of the injury and its severity in addition to the type of treatment received.
-A head wound can result in permanent brain damage that the patient will have to live with the rest of their lives.
-It is important to point out that this is not always the case and recovery from long-term head trauma and its side effects does occur.
+A head wound can result in permanent brain damage that the patient will have to live with for the rest of their lives.
+It is important to point out that this is not always the case, and recovery from long-term head trauma and its side effects does occur.

 2. EVERY HEAD INJURY CASE IS UNIQUE.

-The Centers for Disease Control and Prevention estimates there are approximately 1.7 million traumatic brain injuries in the U.S. each year.
+The Centers for Disease Control and Prevention estimates approximately 1.7 million traumatic brain injuries in the U.S. each year.
 And each of these 1.7 million cases is different in some way.
-Differentiating factors include the amount of force applied to the head; the location of the impact; the direction of force; the health of the injured; the timing/quality of treatment; and more.
+Differentiating factors include the amount of force applied to the head, the location of the impact; the direction of force; the health of the injured; the timing/quality of treatment; and more.
 This broad spectrum of factors can contribute to the nature and severity of head trauma and its long-term side effects—as well as the odds of recovery.

 Because each case is impacted by a different set of factors and no one injury is the same, it is often difficult to predict which long-term side effects a patient may experience and how long they will last.
-A team of doctors and other specialists may need to perform tests for a sustained period of time to fully understand the extent of a patient’s injuries, determine their prognosis for recovery, and identify which long-term side effects may remain.
+A team of doctors and other specialists may need to perform tests for a sustained period of time to understand the extent of a patient’s injuries fully, determine their prognosis for recovery, and identify which long-term side effects may remain.

 3. DIFFERENT LONG-TERM SIDE EFFECTS MAY OR MAY NOT OCCUR AND WILL VARY.

-Being able to identify them will help you and your doctors develop the best possible treatment plan and help your family cope.
+Identifying them will help you and your doctors develop the best possible treatment plan and help your family cope.

 Some long-term side effects of head trauma include: